-His pioneering research in mental and public health, and significant contributions in gambling, addictions and migrant health research have helped shape policy and positively impact New Zealand communities.
-Described by former Prime Minister Dame Jenny Shipley as being a ‘champion New Zealander’, Max has made a profound difference to the lives of those with mental disability and mental health disorders.
+His pioneering research and advocacy in mental and public health, and significant contributions in gambling, addictions and migrant health research have helped shape policy and positively impact New Zealand communities.
+Described by former Prime Minister Dame Jenny Shipley as being a ‘champion New Zealander’, Professor Abbott has made a profound difference to the lives of those with mental disability and mental health disorders.
 His work has been recognised by awards such as the New Zealand Psychological Society biennial award ‘Contribution to Psychology in the Public Interest’ and the New Zealand 1990 Commemoration Medal.

-Throughout his 20 years as Dean, he has contributed to and witnessed considerable transformation across the faculty and AUT as a whole.
+Throughout his 22 years as Dean, he has contributed to and witnessed considerable transformation across the faculty and AUT as a whole.
 The most significant changes include the changing face and diversity of research and expansion of postgraduate programmes.

 “The research landscape has evolved rapidly and is being driven by both established research leaders and a new generation of emerging researchers.
 In terms of performance, outputs and income there is clear evidence our research is expanding and delivering results.
 The past decade has seen the creation of numerous research institutes and centres across the faculty dedicated to advancing knowledge, raising further questions for investigation, generating new products and technologies and enhancing policy-making and professional practice," Professor Abbott says.

 Professor Abbott is also a board member and past Deputy Chair of the Waitemata District Health Board, an advisor to Health Workforce New Zealand, senior consultant to the World Federation for Mental Health and a member of the Ministerial Forum on Alcohol Advertising and Sponsorship.
 His areas of expertise include mental health, problem gambling and addictions, public health, Pacific Island health and development, and psychiatric epidemiology.

 Last updated: 13-Sep-2016 2.47pm